Don't let your bank rip you off: shop around for the best deals on savings and mortgages

 A question of timing

-However, Coles also pointed out that the different experiences of borrowers and savers could partly be due to a timing issue – rather than being intentionally underhand.
+However, Coles also pointed out that this could partly be due to a timing issue – rather than being intentionally underhand.

-“Mortgage rates tend to respond faster and move further than savings deals – both when rates are rising and when they’re falling,” explained Coles.
+“Mortgage rates tend to respond faster and move further than savings deals – both when rates are rising and when they’re falling,” she explained.

 “The savings market moves far slower because the high street banks aren’t competing hard for business,” she said.